GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 ![Striim Deploy Screen](2_striim_deployment.png)

 3. Once deployed you will get a link to Striim instance along with Admin user and password.
-   *NOTE: Using Deployment manager page you can get access to same information again if you forgot your credentials.*
+   *NOTE: You can also access this information from the [Deployment Manager](https://console.cloud.google.com/dm/deployments) if needed*

 ![Striim Credentials](3_striim_deployment_manager.png)